axnsan12/drf-yasg/docs/openapi.rst

          The Django `FORCE_SCRIPT_NAME`_ setting can be used to override the `SCRIPT_NAME`_ or set it when it's missing from the environment.

-   #. the longest common path prefix of all the urls in your API - see :meth:`.determine_path_prefix`
+   #. the longest common path prefix of all the urls in your API

 * When using API versioning with ``NamespaceVersioning`` or ``URLPathVersioning``, versioned endpoints that do not match the version used to access the ``SchemaView`` will be excluded from the endpoint list - for example,